 That way I can get through the shite parts of the product as quickly as possible and can focus squarely on the wrestling aspect, of which there is sadly little these days.

-It’s rare that I pick out any single section of the show to look at specifically, in fact, it’s rarer than unicorn shit, but I’m going to break with tradition and focus on the Johnny Gargano/Finn Balor promo on this week’s show.
+I rarely pick out any single section of the show to look at specifically, in fact, it’s rarer than unicorn shit, but I’m going to break with tradition and focus on the Johnny Gargano/Finn Balor promo on this week’s show.

 Thank the flying f*ck Finn Balor has gone back to NXT as he was dying a slow and painful death on the main roster.